Zvpply/z/MARKDOWN_BLOG_SETUP.md

 - `app/content/blog/hello-world.mdx` - Sample blog post
 - `app/content/case-studies/ai-layer-labs.mdx` - Sample case study

 These demonstrate the full range of markdown features and styling.

+## Security Note

+This setup is designed for public repositories and doesn't include any API keys or credentials.
+All sharing is done through standard web APIs and doesn't require any authentication.